DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The investigation begins with the most compelling evidence of all: the mystery of charisma.

+# Chapter 1: Charisma Phenomenon

-# Chapter 1: The Glitch
+# Chapter 2: The Glitch

 The moment it happened, Sarah didn't recognize it for what it was.
 Not a failure, not a personal flaw, but a glitch.
 A shimmering, unsettling crack in the ordinary fabric of her life.